MoneyLego/cosmos.network/content/articles/what-rewards-can-be-expected-when-staking-atoms.md

 ---
 index: 12
-title: What rewards can be expected when staking ATOMs?
+title: What rewards can be expected when staking ATOM?
 description: "Staking rewards come from two different sources: ATOM inflation and Transaction fees"
 alt: Article 10
 author: